NorthernBirds/NorthernLib/README.md

 modules/: Core business logic.
 Each module handles specific operational processes, including book tracking, member management, and categorization.

-utils/: Utility functions for system-wide requirements, such as logging, email communication and setup for new users
+utils/: Utility functions for system-wide requirements, such as logging, email communication and setup for new users.

 db/: Data access layer.
 Encapsulates SQL operations and manages database connections, abstracting interaction from the business logic.